Écu: Écu d'or

-In 1577, Henri III agreed to stabilize the écu d’or at 3₶. and to adopt a new monetary system with prices quoted in écus.
+In 1577, Henri III agreed to stabilize the écu d'or at 3₶. and to adopt a new monetary system with prices quoted in écus.
 As part of this system, he introduced quarter and eighth écu coins struck in silver.
-The types of quarter and eighth écus d'argent paralleled those of the écu d’or, with the royal arms on the obverse and a cross on the reverse.
+The types of quarter and eighth écus d'argent paralleled those of the écu d'or, with the royal arms on the obverse and a cross on the reverse.
 For the first time in French history, these coins had a mark of value, with IIII or VIII placed on either side of the shield.
-Royal coins struck at mints in Navarre and Béarn added local heraldry to the fleur-de-lis of France.
+Royal coins struck at mints in Navarre and Béarn added local heraldry to the fleurs-de-lis of France.
 Feudal coinages at Bouillon and Sedan, Château-Renaud, and Rethel also struck quarter écus, with their own arms replacing the royal arms.
-By the 17th century this écu d’or would rise in value from 3₶. to more than 5₶., while the hammered silver quarter écu struck until 1646 would rise in value from 15s. to 1₶.
+By the 17th century this écu d'or rose in value from 3₶. to more than 5₶., while the hammered silver quarter écu struck until 1646 rose from 15s. to 1₶.